cobalthq/cobalt-product-public-docs/content/en/Methodologies/cloud.md

   - Emergency contact information

 {{% alert title="Note" color="primary" %}}
 Cloud providers may require notification before we perform a pentest.
-For more information, consult the documentation for your cloud provider.
+For more information, consult the documentation of your cloud provider.
 {{% /alert %}}

-## Cloud Configuration Review or Cloud Network Pentest?
+## Cloud Configuration Review or External Cloud Network Pentest?

 When you plan to test the security of your cloud environment (AWS, GCP, or Azure), you may not know **which methodology to choose**.
 You can look at pentesting cloud infrastructure environments from two perspectives: